Carbon-14-dated dinosaur bones are less than 40,000 years old

 Radiocarbon (RC) or Carbon-14 (C-14) dating of linen, cotton, bones, fossils, wood, sea shells, seeds, coal, diamond (anything with carbon) is one of the most common and well understood of the various scientific dating methods.

 Carbon-14 is a radioactive isotope of carbon that is formed naturally in the atmosphere.
 All plants and animals have a regular intake of carbon while they are alive.
 When an animal or plant dies, it no longer takes in carbon of any form.
 C-14 has a half-life of 5730 years.
-The maximum theoretical detection limit is about 100,000 years, but radiocarbon dating is only useable up to 50 to 80 thousand years depending on various factors.
-Generally, dates older than 70,000 are considered to be tentative ages.
-If, as popularly claimed, dinosaurs have been extinct for 65 million years, there should not be one atom of Carbon-14 left in their bones.
+The maximum theoretical detection limit is about 100,000 years, but radiocarbon dating is only reliable up to 55,000 years with the best equipment.
+Older dates are considered to be tentative.
+If, as generally believed, dinosaurs have been extinct for 65 million years, there should not be one atom of Carbon-14 left in their bones.

 Carbon-14 dating of bone is one of the most difficult tasks in carbon dating, and requires the most care of any carbonaceous material.
 This is mainly due to the nature of bone, which is a very porous material.
 Certain parts of bone look like a sponge under the microscope.
 Many dinosaur bones are hard as rock because the original material has been replaced with a silicon material such as quartz.
 These are "mineralized" or "fossilized".
 We have found un-mineralized dinosaur bones.
 We then scrape the outer surface off to get rid of surface contamination, and date the inner remaining material.
-One can date just the purified bioapatite, the total organics, or the collagen.
-Or, all three components can be dated, as was done by us (see chart).
+One can date just the purified bioapatite, the total organics, or the collagen, or a combination of these, as we did in several cases.

-The discovery of collagen in a Tyrannosaurus-Rex dinosaur femur bone was reported in the journal SCIENCE.
-This is an outstanding find because collagen, being a soft tissue present in most animals, is supposed to decay in a few thousand years.
+The discovery, and later confirmation, of collagen in a Tyrannosaurus-Rex dinosaur femur bone was reported in the journal SCIENCE.
+This is a remarkable find because collagen, being a soft tissue present in most animals, is supposed to decay in a few thousand years.
 Collagen is the main protein found in connective tissue of animals.
-It can make up as much as 1 to 6 percent of muscle mass.
+It can make up from 1 to 6 percent of muscle mass.
 Triceratops and Hadrosaur femur bones in excellent condition were discovered in Glendive Montana, and our group received permission to saw them in half and collect samples for Carbon-14 testing.
 Both bones were tested by a licensed lab for presence of collagen.
 Both bones did in fact contain some collagen.